Crossed surface flat bands in three-dimensional superconducting altermagnets

-\textit{Conductance along $x$ direction and signatures of surface arcs}.---Conductance along $x$ reveals distinct signatures of the 3D superconducting AM, giving rise to direction dependent transport in these systems.
-In Fig.\,\ref{Fig3}(a,c), we present the momentum dependent conductance $\bar\sigma(\tilde{\bm{k}},eV=0)$ at zero bias for superconducting AMs with $d_{xy}$- and $g_{xy(x^{2}-y^{2})}$-wave altermagnetism.
-Fig.\,\ref{Fig3}(b,d) shows the total conductances $\sigma(eV)$ as a function of $eV$ for distinct strengths of altermagnetism.
-For completeness, in Sec.\,E3 and Fig.\,\ref{Fig3_EM} of the End Matter we also show these conductances for the case of $d_{x^{2}-y^{2}}$-wave altermagnetism.
-From Fig.\,\ref{Fig3}(a,c), the momentum dependent conductance $\bar\sigma(\tilde{\bm{k}},eV=0)$ develops high intensities around $k_{y}=0$ due to the contribution of zero-energy surface arcs states formed at the [100] surface.
-As discussed before, these zero-energy surface arcs originate from the MMS on the $xz$-plane.
-Interestingly, the surface arc conductance signal is interrupted around $k_{z}=0$ due to a reduced contribution coming from the BFSs; see also Fig.\,\ref{Fig1}(d).
-The role of the BFS can be indeed confirmed by projecting the density of states on the [100] surface, see Fig.\,\ref{Fig4_EM}.
-Also, $\bar\sigma(\tilde{\bm{k}},eV=0)$ in Fig.\,\ref{Fig3_EM}(a) reveals the formation of spin-split surface arc states for $d_{x^2-y^2}$-wave altermagnetism, which disperse with $k_{y,z}$ and exhibit a vanishing effect due to BFSs.
-Here, we also find that $\bar\sigma(\tilde{\bm{k}},eV=0)$ is given by $2\bar\sigma_{\rm N}^{0}$, $2\bar\sigma_{\rm N}^{1}$, and $2\bar\sigma_{\rm N}^{2}$ in the presence of zero-energy surface arcs, BFS, and gapped region; see S2 in \cite{SM}.
-For the total conductance $\sigma(eV)$ as a function of $eV$, it exhibits a broad peaked profile around zero bias at zero altermagnetism [Fig.\,\ref{Fig3}(b,d)].
-This broad conductance profile sharpens at finite altermagnetism for $d_{xy}$ and $g_{xy(x^2-y^2)}$-wave AMs, producing a clear ZBCP [Fig.\,\ref{Fig3}(b,d)].
-Interestingly, for $d_{x^2-y^2}$-wave AMs, the total conductance splits into two resonances that broaden as the altermagnetic strength increases [Fig.\,\ref{Fig3_EM}(b)]; this spin-split total conductance originates from the spin-split surface arcs observed in $\bar\sigma(\tilde{\bm{k}},eV=0)$ in Fig.\,\ref{Fig3_EM}(a).
-We note that this behavior is similar to the reported transport in Sr$_2$RuO$_4$~\cite{KashiwayaPRL2011}, supporting the idea that conductance along $x$ is determined by the surface arc states and modified by the BFS.
+\textit{Conductance along $x$ direction and signatures of surface arcs}.--- Conductance along $x$ reveals distinct signatures of the 3D superconducting AM, giving rise to direction-dependent transport in these systems.
+In Fig.\,\ref{Fig3}(a,c), we present the zero bias momentum-dependent conductance $\bar\sigma(\tilde{\bm{k}},eV=0)$ for superconducting AMs with $d_{xy}$- and $g_{xy(x^{2}-y^{2})}$-wave altermagnetism; Sec.\,E3 and Fig.\,\ref{Fig3_EM}(a) of the End Matter shows $\bar\sigma(\tilde{\bm{k}},eV=0)$ for $d_{x^{2}-y^{2}}$-wave AMs.
+We see that $\bar\sigma(\tilde{\bm{k}},eV=0)$ develops high intensities around $k_{y}=0$ due to the contribution of zero-energy surface arc states formed at the [100] surface [Fig.\,\ref{Fig3}(a,c)].
+As discussed before, these zero-energy surface arcs originate from the pMMS on the $xz$-plane.
+Interestingly, the surface arc conductance signal is interrupted around $k_{z}=0$ due to a reduced contribution coming from the BFSs, see Fig.\,\ref{Fig1}(d); the role of the BFS can indeed be confirmed by the bulk density of states integrated in $k_x$, see Fig.\,\ref{Fig4_EM}.
+For $d_{x^{2}-y^{2}}$-wave AMs in Fig.\,\ref{Fig3_EM}(a), $\bar\sigma(\tilde{\bm{k}},eV=0)$ reveals the formation of spin-split surface arc states, which disperse with $k_{y,z}$ and is smeared by the BFSs.
+As for transport along $z$, here we also find that $\bar\sigma(\tilde{\bm{k}},eV=0)$ is given by $2\bar\sigma_{\rm N}^{0}$, $\bar\sigma_{\rm N}^{1}$, and $\bar\sigma_{\rm N}^{2}$ in the presence of zero-energy surface arcs, BFS, and gapped region; see S2.3 in \cite{SM}.
+In the case of the total conductance $\sigma(eV)$, Fig.\,\ref{Fig3}(b,d) shows it as a function of $eV$ for distinct strengths of $d_{xy}$ and $g_{xy(x^2-y^2)}$-altermagnetism.
+It exhibits a broad peaked profile around zero bias without altermagnetism [Fig.\,\ref{Fig3}(b,d)], resulting from the chiral edge modes \cite{KobayashiPRB2015}.
+This broad conductance profile sharpens at finite altermagnetism for $d_{xy}$ and $g_{xy(x^2-y^2)}$-wave AMs due to the change in the dispersion of the chiral edge modes, producing a clear ZBCP [Fig.\,\ref{Fig3}(b,d)] that stems from the surface arc states~\cite{SM}.
+Interestingly, for $d_{x^{2}-y^{2}}$-wave altermagnetism, the resonance in $\sigma(eV=0)$ splits into two, and the resonance shift depends on the altermagnetic strength [Fig.\,\ref{Fig3_EM}(b)]; this spin-split total conductance originates from the spin-split surface arcs observed in $\bar\sigma(\tilde{\bm{k}},eV=0)$ [Fig.\,\ref{Fig3_EM}(a)].
+This behavior is similar to the reported transport in Sr$_2$RuO$_4$~\cite{KashiwayaPRL2011}, supporting the idea that conductance along $x$ is determined by the surface arc states and the BFS.